soroushdeimi/sush-core/NODE_GUIDE.md

-# SpectralFlow Node Guide
+# Sush Core Node Guide

 *How to run a server node and help the network*

 ## Should You Run a Node?

-Running a SpectralFlow node helps people get around censorship.
+Running a Sush Core node helps people get around censorship.
 But there are things to consider:

 ### Legal Stuff (Important!)
 - **Check your laws** - proxy services aren't legal everywhere